1-866-PR4LAWYERS (1-866-774-5299)

 ###

-NEW YORK, NEW YORK — Attorney Steven Mitchell Sack, “The Employee’s Lawyer®,” and author of his latest book “FIRED!
-Protect Your Rights & FIGHT BACK If You’re Terminated, Laid Off, Downsized, Restructured, Forced to Resign or Quit,” has announced that he has launched a new podcast titled “Know Your Job Rights with Attorney Steven Sack.”
-This podcast will educate listeners on what they should do if they have been unjustly terminated or if they have been denied benefits, commissions and other forms of compensation after a firing or a layoff.
+Attorney Steven Mitchell Sack, “The Employee’s Lawyer®,” author of his latest book “FIRED!
+Protect Your Rights & FIGHT BACK If You’re Terminated, Laid Off, Downsized, Restructured, Forced to Resign or Quit,” and host of the podcast “Know Your Job Rights with Attorney Steven Sack,” says the FTC’s proposed rule will embolden workers’ rights and provide them with better job opportunities in the future.

 ###